veganmosfet/Solar_Cybersecurity_Requirements/README.md

 These requirements apply for solar power plants consisting of:
 * The solar inverter.
 * The gateway.
-This device - which may be included in the inverter - is the bridge between the cloud (via the home router) and the inverter.
+This device is the bridge between the vendor's cloud and the inverter.
+It communicates with the cloud via the home internet router.
+It may be integrated in the inverter.
 * The cloud platform.
   + At the device's side, it is accessible via specific protocols (e.g. MQTT).
   + At the owner's side, it is accessible via a web client or an app using APIs.
 App security is out of scope.